 Comment 1: P. 21 line 20s-38: What did Maxwell & Huff (in press) and Mitchum et al., (2016) find with regards to reactivity and backwards pairs?
 Were those studies done with mixed list or pure list designs?
 Similarly, what did Maxwell & Huff (in press) find with regards to reactivity and symmetric pairs?
 Was the study done with mixed or pure list designs?
 Explaining the methods and findings of relevant prior research would help highlight the novel contribution of the present research and clarify whether the results from the present study align with previous work.

 Response: Thank you for your comment.
-Both Maxwell and Huff (2022) and Mitchum et al. (2016) used mixed-list designs across experiments.
-Regarding JOL reactivity for backward pairs, Maxwell and Huff showed that 1) backward pairs produced positive reactivity patterns mirroring other related pair types (forward and symmetrical associates) and 2) these patterns replicate when participants make non-metacognitive Judgments of Associative Memory (JAMS; i.e., likelihood that the cue word would be given as a common response to the target) and frequency judgments (i.e., likelihood cue and target would co-occur in natural language).
-These patterns were taken as evidence in favor of Soderstrom et al.’s (2015) cue-strengthening account.
+Both Maxwell and Huff (2022) and Mitchum et al. (2016) used mixed-list designs across experiments, not pure lists which is a critical comparison in our study.
+Regarding JOL reactivity for backward pairs, Maxwell and Huff showed that 1) backward pairs produced positive reactivity patterns mirroring other related pair types (forward and symmetrical associates) and 2) these patterns replicate when participants make non-metacognitive Judgments of Associative Memory (JAMs; i.e., likelihood that the cue word would be given as a common response to the target) and frequency judgments (i.e., likelihood cue and target would co-occur in natural language).
+These patterns were taken as evidence of Soderstrom et al.’s (2015) cue-strengthening account.
 Mitchum et al., however, found no JOL reactivity on backward pairs, though we also note they similarly showed no reactivity on forward associates.
 Given the lack of difference between forward and backward associates, Mitchum et al. elected to only investigate forward associates in their subsequent experiments.

 We have updated this section accordingly and now discuss discrepancies between both studies’ findings while also clarifying how our present finding of backward associate reactivity in mixed lists replicates previous findings from Maxwell and Huff (pg.
 21).